mahi8099/IBMS/README.md

-Run bellow command in the root folder composer install
+Run below command in the root folder composer install